 Should a minor injury occur on any trip, a staff member will administer first aid.
 Should a serious injury occur on a trip, a staff member will stay with the injured camper and the remainder of the campers while another staff member goes/calls for help.
 The next phone call should be to the camp.
 Staff should not speak with media or parents, but should instead direct all questions to the camp director.
 If there is no 911 service in the area, the trip leader will take the injured camper, and, if appropriate, everyone on the trip to the nearest hospital.
-The details of all such injuries will be entered in the infirmary logbook immediately upon the trip leader's return to camp.
-Should such injury require the aid of a doctor, an accident report will be filed.
+The details of all such injuries or incidents will be entered in the infirmary logbook and on an Incident Report form immediately upon the trip leader's return to camp.
+Please take note of witnesses, including their contact information, at the scene.

-If there is a Certified WFR or WFA on the trip then he/she may act in that capacity if he is in a technically defined wilderness context.
+If there is a Certified WFR or WFA on the trip then he/she may act in that capacity if he is in a wilderness context.